local-toronto-php-groups/2023december14_laravel_toronto/README.md

 - [A day of Mob Programming 2016 (YouTube video](https://www.youtube.com/watch?v=dVqUcNKVbYg)
 - [A day of Mob Programming (YouTube video)](https://www.youtube.com/watch?v=p_pvslS4gEI)

+## Post Meet-up Comments
+Thank you to Nuno Souto and to YTZ International for hosting our meet-up.
+We had a dozen Artisans attend.
+This time of year, it is very hard to guage attendence.
+The weather held up, and we did well.

+Our first try with Mob Programming went well, mostly.
+The active participation, and willingness to give it a try, is what really made it successful.

+The ultimate purpose of the exercise was to give developers who are new to the Laravel Framework a chance to see an app built from the ground up.
+Along with the opportunity to ask questions each step of the way.
+The more seasoned artisans got a lot out of it, if not more, as it was a refresher of doing an app from scratch.

+One seasoned Artisan said that back-in-the-day it was much simpler bootstrapping a Laravel app.
+Now, there are more decisions that you have to make up-front, before doing a ```composer update```.

+One lesson that was re-learned is that you absolutely need to set up your local development first.
+Nuno gave us a wonderful real-time demonstration of [Laravel Valet](https://laravel.com/docs/10.x/valet).
+Personally, I decided to finally try Docker for local development, and am glad that I did.
+Which is to say that there are various ways to go about local development.

+The Laravel Project offers many starter packages.
+Deciding which to use requires understanding your use case.
+And, deciding on what front-end framework you want to use.
+And, being familiar with the starter packages that the Laravel Project offers.

+It was decided that doing a "to do" app was just too pedestrian an app to do.
+Instead, we should do something more exciting.
+The assumption was that we would race through doing a basic CRUD app using the classic "MVC" structure, and so would need something more intensive to keep the Mob Programming exercise going.

+Oh... how wrong we were!
+First of all, no one person was familiar with all the various Laravel Starter Packages.
+So we had to look those up in real-time.
+Mainly between Jetstream and Breeze.
+Then, there was a brief, but intense, back-and-forth about which front-end framework to use.
+Naturally, I eschewed them all, wanting to stick with basic Blade.
+Consensus went with Livewire, so Livewire it was.
+And, it turns out, no one quite knew Livewire enough to do real-time live coding.
+Or, maybe more accurately, we are used to our toys, and without those installed, we ground to a big ol' halt!
+Ah.... getting back to "First Principles" is not so easy!

+This was an issue with coding routes, controllers, models, and views from scratch.
+Someone new to the Laravel Framework is not going to know how.
+But... we found out that some of using Laravel might not remember either.
+There is more looking-things-up than we thought.
+Hand crafting a database migration file took some effort, especially the foreign key ID field.

+There is an Artisan command to create CRUD files at the same time.
+There is a route method that short-cuts having to list all the controller "action" methods individually.
+All these conveniences may contribute, I think, possibly, to not quite understanding the nauances of some things.

+We ran out of time before we knew it.
+Getting bogged down in shockingly basic stuff.

+Lukasz is spot-on, saying that for the next time, we need to arrange Artisans of varied skills to attend -- and then participate.
+Yes!

+I do want to give "Mob Programming" another try, now that we have our first one under our belt.
+To organize it, maybe I should be like a General Contractor.
+Have an architect design the overall thing.
+Then, bring in sub-contractor trades to do the work.
+The cememt company to do the concrete forms and pour the concrete.
+The carpenters to frame it.
+The plumbers, dry-wallers, electricians, etc.

+What I really enjoyed about this meet-up was how participatory it was.
+A nice break from presentations!

 ##
 ![YTZ International's entrance @ Graffiti Alley](/2012dec14_laravel_toronto_ytz_intl_entrance_graffiti_alley.png)
 ![Bob introducing the meet-up](/2023dec14_laravel_toronto_bob_introduction.png)